rust-lang/rfcs/text/3537-msrv-resolver.md

 - `CARGO_BUILD_RESOLVER_PRECEDENCE=rust-version` assumes maximal resolution as generally minimal resolution will pick packages with compatible rust-versions as rust-version tends to (but doesn't always) increase over time.
   - `cargo add` selecting rust-version-compatible minimum bounds helps
   - This bypasses a lot of complexity either from exploding the number of states we support or giving users control over the fallback by making the field an array of strategies.
+- Instead of `resolver = "3"`, we could just change the default for everyone
+  - The number of maintainers verifying latest dependencies is likely relatively low and they are more likely to be "in the know", making them less likely to be negatively affected by this.
+    Therefore, we could probably get away with treating this as a minor incompatibility
+  - Either way, the big care about is there being attention drawn to the change.
+    We couldn't want this to be like sparse registries where a setting exists and we change the default and people hardly notice (besides any improvements)

 ## Make this opt-in rather than opt-out